-Multi-Region Deployments with Terraform
+Multi-Region deployments with Terraform

 In my previous post, Deploying Multiple Environments with Terraform, I described how I used Terraform to deploy to multiple environments within a single project.
 Since then, new requirements were assigned to my project and my team needed to implement multi-region deployments.
 Being multi-region is the same concept as having data centers in multiple parts of the country or world; you’re safeguarding yourself against disaster.